arielkeren/relationai/README.md

 Apart from those 9 property-prediction models, there are 2 models which predict some kind of new relation.<br>
 One of them predicts the inverse of the given relation, while the other predicts the square of the given relation (composed with itself).<br>
 The inversion model is very similar to the previous 9 models, but with 25 neurons in the last layer, instead of only 1, to predict each of the 25 cells in the new relation matrix.<br>
-It gets close to being 100% accurate.
+It is close to 100% accurate.<br>
-The following code is the structure of the inversion model in Tensorflow:
+The following code is the structure of the inversion model in Keras:

 ```py
 model = Sequential()